Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/api_searchEndpoints.md

 ---

-## Integration with fetchLiveApiResponse
+## Integration with api.request

-Use `fetchLiveApiResponse` for endpoints where you need exact payload/response shapes beyond minimal hints.
+Use `api.request` for endpoints where you need exact payload/response shapes beyond minimal hints.
 When `requiresAuth` is true, call it with `{ includeAuthToken: true }` so the token is appended automatically.

 ---